 As noted by S.e7en in the comments (thanks!), Version 7.1 also adds the level indicator first seen in v7.0, but it's rather hard to invoke: You'll need to hold the phone horizontally, tap to focus, and then keep your phone off-axis for about three seconds until it shows up.
 It also helps to have a landscape in your viewfinder as I couldn't get it to show up with people in front of the camera.

 Astrophotography is another brand new addition, first spotted in a Pixel 4 leak.
-It lets you take images of the night sky using a tripod by capturing light for over a minute to make the stars pop.
+It lets you take images of the night sky using a tripod by capturing light for over a minute.
 You can test it during the day by starting Night Sight and putting your phone flat on a table to simulate the night sky.
 Thanks, onesolo!

 - XDA Developers

 - Armando and Saumil